LennartEd/Analog-Keyboard-kmk-PiPico-NormalSplit/README.md

 **!DONT USE THE PCB PROVIDED!**
 The PCB provided has some flaws that make it hard to work with.
 **I would recommend making your own PCB and using mine as a template.**
-In the future i might create v2 template that fixes the flaws
+In the future i might create v2 template that fixes the flaws.
+As LCSC didn't have the LEDs in stock, I build mine without them.
+So there is no guaranty that I did the LED wiring correctly.
+I did however test the code with the onboard led of the RP2040, so the code should work.

 #### Parts
 |Description | Part          | LCSC         |